anders94/disruptor/thoughts.md

   * only basic javascript - no nodeisms - ex: require is not defined. (can this be passed?)

 child process
+  * security! - arbitrary code execution risk
   * all the power of node / npm packages, etc
-  * security issue - might be possible to coerce the app into running arbitrary code
   * need to run apps from the filesystem, not from strings
   * need a way to package up the code, send it to the peers and unpackage it
     * code bundle is a compressed blob of a standard node app including node_modules